iCliniq Logo

 • Do not use harsh hair products and shampoos.

 Sometimes the management can also need corticosteroids.
-A person with a dry scalp will experience itching and flaking the skin.
+A person with a dry scalp will experience itching and flaking of the skin.
 Many dry scalp cases resolve independently with a good lifestyle and healthy diet.
 A dry scalp can be a symptom of an underlying skin condition or disease.

 Conclusion